 “A great improvement in the digital cushion was noted as the structures relaxed and widened.”

-Changes: Switched to that new barefoot front mould to go for a full 8 week cycle, even if the application might need some extra trimming.
+Switched to that new Barefoot Regular Mould to go for a full 8 week cycle, even if the application might need some extra trimming.
 The horse runs a medial flare as it is base narrow, in my opinion trimming to balance often grows a straighter, correct structure.